 [I emailed Remington and suggested that they include a simple orange piece of paper in the box, tied to the gun, alerting people to this issue, instructing them on how to properly assemble the gun.
 They plan to release a YouTube video on the subject.]

 Following the release of this review, Tim from the Military Arms Channel confirmed all of my results and more.
 According to him, even when the gun is absolutely 100% assembled correctly, it still fails to fire, fires out of battery, and fails to feed with alarming regularity.
+I know Tim, and his reviews are the only ones I trust outside of TTAG.
+So when he says there’s a problem, there’s a problem.
 These are not features you want in a concealed carry handgun.

 Unfortunately, that sleek design seems to be indicative of the main issue with the R51.
 While the gun looks awesome, both the ease of use and range performance leave something to be desired.
 It almost feels like the gun is half finished, with just a couple of tweaks required to make it into a rocking awesome gun.